AmbireTech/adex-protocol/components/smart-platform.md

 What the validators sign is `hash(channelHash, stateRoot)`, where `stateRoot` is a merkle root of `(latestEventHash, balance1, balance2...)`

-The leader in advancing the state is the demand (advertiser) - they will sort the events, apply them to the state and sign.
+The first validator is known as the leader - they are responsible for proposing new states - they will sort the events, apply them to the state and sign.
 Each new state may apply more than one new event, allowing for higher throughput.
-Once the leader signs the new state, all the other validators (normally the supply) will validate and sign too.
+Once the leader signs the new state, all the other validators will validate and sign too.

+The leader does not have special privileges - they are just assigned to propose the new states.
+For a state to be valid, a supermajority of validators still needs to sign.

+The minimal trustless setup has two validators, where the leading one is protecting the interests of the demand (advertiser), and the second one is protecting the interests of the supply (publishers).

 Furthermore: